raphaelreyna/graphqld/README.md

 Each executable is used as the resolver for the field it reports.
 Complex types with no resolvers may be definied with a `{{TYPE_NAME}}/{{TYPE_NAME}}.graphql` file.

+# Still missing...
+- support for defining input types
+- support for defining interfaces
+- support for defining enums
+- context
+- a lot of other things, this is still a pretty early stage project